ianbishop/userevents.github.io/4.2/docs/key-attribute.md

 ## Example

 Let's say we had a pattern that would match when a call gets abandoned from an IVR, and as a result, we trigger an outbound call using our integration with Twilio.
+If some of this code doesn't look familiar, that's ok - it will be explained shortly in the next sections.

 {% highlight clojure %}
 (event {:type "CallAbandoned"})